Where Things Go and Why It Matters

 When a dashboard fails this test, the causes are predictable.
 The most important metric is not prominent enough.
 Something unimportant (a decorative chart, a logo, an unused widget) is competing for attention.
 Status colours are inconsistent or absent.
 The visual hierarchy does not match the information hierarchy.

 A variation worth trying: after the five-second exposure, ask the tester to sketch what they remember seeing.
 The elements they recall are the elements with visual prominence.
-If those elements are not the most important metrics on the dashboard, the hierarchy needs adjustment.
-This sketch test also reveals what the brain groups together, which is useful feedback for your section layout and spacing.
+If those elements are not the most important metrics, the hierarchy needs adjustment.
+This sketch test also reveals what the brain groups together, which is useful feedback for section spacing and layout decisions.

 Putting It Into Practice